Sindee Simon, Ph.D.

 Dr. Sindee L. Simon obtained a B.S. in chemical engineering at Yale University in 1983, and then worked at Beech Aircraft Corporation as a materials engineer on the all-composite Starship for three years.
 She obtained her Ph.D. in chemical engineering at Princeton University in 1992, and from there, she went directly to the University of Pittsburgh where she was an assistant professor of chemical engineering.
 In 1999, she joined the faculty of chemical engineering at Texas Tech as an associate professor.
 In 2004, she became a full professor, and in 2010, she received the university's highest academic honor, Paul Whitfield Horn Professor.

 She took over her current duties as chair of the Department of Chemical Engineering in September 2012.
-In addition to her rapport with the students, she is also a highly acclaimed researcher.
 Her research interests include the physics of the glass transition, cure and properties of thermosetting materials, and properties and reactivity at the nanoscale.
-She has published 87 refereed journal publications, currently has over 1600 citations, and has garnered over $ 6 M in research funding over her career.
-She has received numerous honors, including Fellow of the American Physical Society, Fellow of the Society of Plastics Engineers, Fellow of the North American Thermal Analysis Society, and the Texas Tech Barnie E. Rushing, Jr. Award for Distinguished Research.
+She has published 92 refereed journal publications, has over 1900 citations, an h-index of 23, and has garnered over $6 M in research funding over her career.
+She has received numerous honors, including fellow of the American Physical Society, fellow of the Society of Plastics Engineers, fellow of the North American Thermal Analysis Society, and the Texas Tech Barnie E. Rushing Jr. Faculty Distinguished Research Award.